 Hales illustrates the lyrics with all kinds of objects that can be seen in an inkblot.
-For example – heart-shaped smoke coming out of guns, birds and all kinds of insects like bugs and caterpillars.
-Everything is moving and is interconnected.
+For example – heart-shaped smoke coming out of guns, birds, and all kinds of insects like bugs and caterpillars.
+Everything is moving and interconnected.

 Suddenly, we see Cee Lo Green (the vocalist) with horns on his head.
 They are usually associated with the devil – the reason for all evil.
 Madness could lead to wrong-doing.

 This was a visual representation of this creative approach.
 Let us discuss a verbal one.